lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/metaindexLocationCommand.svg" target="./diagrams/metaindexLocationCommand.svg" alt="syntax diagram for alter index command" layout="@break@" -->

-You have to alter the {{site.data.keyword.cos_short}} location for all indexes only once to define the base location.
+You must alter the {{site.data.keyword.cos_short}} location for all indexes only once to define the base location.
 If you change it later, {{site.data.keyword.sqlquery_short}} cannot find the index metadata anymore.
 Existing index metadata on previous location is not dropped, therefore you can always switch back to the old location when needed.